giampaolo/psutil/docs/index.rst

   .. method:: suspend()

-     Suspend process execution with **SIGSTOP** signal pre-emptively checking whether PID has been reused.
+     Suspend process execution with **SIGSTOP** signal preemptively checking whether PID has been reused.
      On UNIX this is the same as ``os.kill(pid, signal.SIGSTOP)``.
      On Windows this is done by suspending all process threads execution.

   .. method:: resume()

-     Resume process execution with **SIGCONT** signal pre-emptively checking whether PID has been reused.
+     Resume process execution with **SIGCONT** signal preemptively checking whether PID has been reused.
      On UNIX this is the same as ``os.kill(pid, signal.SIGCONT)``.
      On Windows this is done by resuming all process threads execution.

   .. method:: terminate()

-     Terminate the process with **SIGTERM** signal pre-emptively checking whether PID has been reused.
+     Terminate the process with **SIGTERM** signal preemptively checking whether PID has been reused.
      On UNIX this is the same as ``os.kill(pid, signal.SIGTERM)``.
      On Windows this is an alias for :meth:`kill`.

   .. method:: kill()

-     Kill the current process by using **SIGKILL** signal pre-emptively checking whether PID has been reused.
+     Kill the current process by using **SIGKILL** signal preemptively checking whether PID has been reused.
      On UNIX this is the same as ``os.kill(pid, signal.SIGKILL)``.
      On Windows this is done by using